wdiesveld/TinyQueries/README.md

 * A query compiler - it's like a Less for SQL, so you create SQL queries by compiling them.
 * A simple and powerful syntax to combine the output of SQL queries

-## Example

-Suppose you want a nested data structure consisting of a list of users and for each user you want a list of the messages written by the user.
-For this you write two queries **users** and **messages**.
-To nest the data you just need to write:

-	users(messages)

 ## System Requirements

 * Currently TinyQueries is only available for PHP.
 You need at least PHP 5.3